abhanjac/ECE_661_Computer_Vision_Course/README.md

 ---

 #### Homework 7:
-Implement a classification algorithm using Local Binary Pattern features and Nearest Neighbor Classifier.
+Implement a classification algorithm using Local Binary Pattern features and K-Nearest Neighbor Classifier.